rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 companies to support strategic initiatives for the national building, including a cleaner and more sustainable environment through CSR avenues.
 Therefore, CSR funding is not restricted to funding initiatives for education sectors.
 Educational institutions receive only a small amount of donations from CSR funds.
-Many companies have established their educational institutions to plow back CSR funding through the trusts held by their founders.
+Many companies have established their educational institutions to plough back CSR funding through the trusts held by their founders.
 The total CSR funding to the educational sector is nearly 3k out of 26k corers in 2020-21.
 So, CSR contribution to the higher education sector is under 2% of govt spending.

 Alternative funding sources are essential given the scenario of govt grants, and the fact that CSR funding has contributed little